Ames/RML/README.txt

 comments: {#...}

-tab charachters will use the printer's tab stops (do we also want a cmd for this?)
+tab characters will use the printer's tab stops (do we also want a cmd for this?)
 LF will do LF
 TAB will to TAB (HT)
 CR ignored